tomedunn/the-finished-book/_monsters/monster-condition-immunities.md

     <figcaption>Figure 2: Probability of a published monster being immune to a condition as a percent of the total monsters for its type.</figcaption>
 </figure>

-**Oozes** are the most consistent out of all of the monster types, with every ooze being immune to the blinded, charmed, deafened, exhaustion, and prone conditions, and all but one being immune to the frightened condition.
-This level of consistency is likely due, at least in part, to there only being nine oozes of CR 1/8 or higher published in official source books.
+**Oozes** are the most consistent out of all of the monster types, with every ooze being immune to the blinded, deafened, exhaustion, and prone conditions, and all but one being immune to the charmed condition.
+This level of consistency is likely due, at least in part, to there only being 13 oozes of CR 1/8 or higher published in official source books.

 **Constructs** are the next, with over two thirds being immune to charmed, exhaustion, frightened, paralyzed, petrified, and poisoned.

-Celestials, elementals, and undead all have similarly strong results, with over half of **celestials** being immune to charmed, exhaustion, and frightened, over half of **elementals** being immune to paralyzed, petrified, and poisoned, and over half of **undead** immune to charmed, exhaustion, paralyzed, and poisoned.
+Celestials, elementals, and undead all have similarly strong results, with over half of **celestials** being immune to charmed, exhaustion, and frightened, over half of **elementals** being immune to paralyzed, petrified, and poisoned, and over half of **undead** immune to charmed, exhaustion, and poisoned.

-The rest of the monster types have far fewer condition immunities than those mentioned already, with **humanoids** having the lowest number of condition immunities on average at only $$0.2$$ immunities per creature.
+The rest of the monster types have far fewer condition immunities than those mentioned already, with **humanoids** having the lowest number of condition immunities on average at only $$0.3$$ immunities per creature.

 # Condition Immunities by Challenge Rating